cparqui/celluler/docs/architecture.md

    - Good for development and testing

 2. **Cluster**
-   - Services distributed across multiple machines
+   - Services distributed across machines
    - Better for production workloads

 3. **Hybrid**